William Blount: Blount Conspiracy

 Rather than await trial, Blount posted bail and fled to Tennessee.
 Chisholm remained in England in a debtors' prison for several months and confessed the entire scheme upon his return.
 Romayne was arrested and forced to testify before the committee, where he confessed to his part in the conspiracy.
 The House continued to consider evidence for Blount's impeachment in early 1798.
-At one session on January 30, a bizarre brawl erupted between two congressmen, Matthew Lyon and Roger Griswold, in connection with the hearings.
+At one session on January 30, a bizarre incident erupted between two congressmen, Matthew Lyon and Roger Griswold, in connection with the hearings.
+A few weeks later, a brawl between the two Representatives occurred.
 The Senate convened as a Court of Impeachment for the impeachment trial on December 17, 1798; though Blount refused to attend, in spite of a visit to Knoxville from the Senate sergeant-at-arms, the Senate heard arguments from his counsel, who argued lack of jurisdiction because Blount had not been an officer within the meaning of Article II, nor was he now an officer since he had been expelled and now held no federal office.
 On January 11, 1799, the Senate voted 14 to 11 to dismiss the impeachment for lack of jurisdiction.
 The ruling left unclear which (or both) of the two arguments were dispositive, though it became generally accepted that impeachment did not extend to senators.

 The unraveling of the conspiracy destroyed Blount's reputation at the national level and touched off a series of accusations between Federalists and Anti-federalists.
 George Washington called for swift justice against Blount and hoped he would be "held in detestation by all good men."
 Abigail Adams called the conspiracy a "diabolical plot" and bemoaned the fact that there was no guillotine in Philadelphia.
 Pickering argued the conspiracy was part of a greater French plot and accused Thomas Jefferson of being involved.
 Oliver Wolcott suggested the conspiracy was an attempt to blackmail Spain.